Composer / Jazz Musician / Pianist

 Place Of Birth:

 Composer of "Take the 'A' Train"

 Name at birth: William Thomas StrayhornFor three decades, Billy Strayhorn was the composing and arranging partner of jazz great Duke Ellington.
 Billy Strayhorn met Duke Ellington in 1939, when Strayhorn was just 24.
 Ellington hired him a month later, and the two worked together until Strayhorn died in 1967.
 Strayhorn's compositions alone or with Ellington include "Lush Life," "Chelsea Bridge," "Johnny Come Lately," "A Flower Is a Lovesome Thing" and "Satin Doll."
-His most famous composition, "Take the 'A' Train," was inspired by the subway directions to Ellington's home for their first meeting.
+Strayhorn's most famous composition, "Take the 'A' Train," was inspired by the subway directions Ellington gave him for their first meeting at Ellington's home in Manhattan.
 Strayhorn was born in Ohio but is often associated with Pittsburgh, Pennsylvania, where he spent a larger part of his childhood.